-As you might expect, Raleigh Cadence 1 has v-brakes, just as most other cheap road bikes.
+As you might expect, Raleigh Cadence 1 has v-brakes, just as most other budget road bikes.
 However, they offer enough stopping power for day-to-day city commuting.
 Moreover, the tires are 35 mm wide, which is excellent for city asphalt which is often much less than perfect.

 When we look at the grand picture, we love this bike.
 It has some disadvantages, but it’s perfect if you’re just looking for a simple way to commute on a daily basis, get healthier, and save money on gas.
 It has rack and fender mounts as well, so you can ride it in the rain and add bike bags as well.